Union College

-Union College is a private liberal arts college in Schenectady, New York.
-Founded in 1795, it was the first institution of higher learning chartered by the New York State Board of Regents, and second in the state of New York, after Columbia College (formerly King's College).

-In the 19th century, it became known as the "Mother of Fraternities", as three of the earliest Greek letter societies were established there.
-The school was once referred to as one of the "Big Four" alongside Harvard University, Yale University and Princeton University, before the Civil War and a financial scandal led to its fall from grace and the top national rankings.
+Union College is a private liberal arts college in Schenectady, New York, United States.
+Founded in 1795, it was the first institution of higher learning chartered by the New York State Board of Regents, and second in the state of New York, after Columbia College.
+In the 19th century, it became known as the "Mother of Fraternities", as three of the earliest Greek-letter fraternities were established there.
 Union began enrolling women in 1970, after 175 years as an all-male institution.
-The college offers a liberal arts curriculum across 21 academic departments, as well as opportunities for interdepartmental majors and self-designed organizing theme majors.
-It offers a wide array of courses in the humanities, social sciences, arts, sciences, literature, and foreign languages.
-The school is distinguished among liberal arts colleges by also offering ABET-accredited undergraduate degrees in computer engineering, bioengineering, electrical engineering, and mechanical engineering.
-About 60% of Union students engage in some form of international study or study abroad.
+The college offers a liberal arts curriculum across 21 academic departments, including ABET-accredited engineering degree programs.

 History

 Founding

 Chartered in 1795, Union was the first non-denominational institution of higher education in the United States, and the second college established in the State of New York.

-From 1636 to 1769, only nine institutions of higher education were founded on a permanent basis in Colonial America.
-Most had been founded in association with British religious denominations devoted to the perpetuation of their respective Christian denominations., Union College was to be founded with a broader ecumenical basis.

-Only Columbia University (founded in 1754 as King's College), had preceded Union in New York.
+Only Columbia University, founded in 1754 as King's College, had preceded Union in New York.
 Twenty-five years later impetus for another institution grew.
-As democratic cultural changes rose and began to become dominant, old ways, in particular the old purposes and structure of higher education, began to be challenged.

 Schenectady had been founded and populated by people originating from the Netherlands.
 With about 4,000 residents, it was the third largest city in the state, after New York City and Albany.
 The local Dutch Reformed Church began to show an interest in establishing an academy or college under its auspices there.
 In 1778, it invited the Rev. Dirck Romeyn of New Jersey to visit.
-Returning home, he authored a plan in 1782 for such an institution, and was summoned two years later to come help found it.
+Returning home, he authored a plan in 1782 for such an institution and was summoned two years later to come help found it.